 LATE TAX RETURN FILINGS

 The last 4 years returns have to be filed in a Chapter 13 Bankruptcy.
 If they aren't, the case will be dismissed.
 For our tax debt clients, this is sometimes a problem.
-But there are good reasons why filing the returns are helpful besides keeping your plan alive.
+But there are good reasons why filing the returns are helpful...outside of just keeping the chapter 13 plan alive.
 We need to know whether you owe the IRS or not before filing and how much.

 YOUR DEBTS CAN'T BE TOO HIGH